JACoW-org/docs-MEOW/docs/install.md

 purr indico.jacow.org <api_key>
 ```

-The API is used in PURR to set up a new user in the [Connection to MEOW](https://purr-docs.jacow.org/Functionalities/connection/)
+Please take note of this `<api_key>`: it will be needed in the PURR [connection to MEOW](https://purr-docs.jacow.org/Functionalities/connection/) settings of the Indico event.

 ### Starting supervisord